ooples/pine_script_docs/source/concepts/Plots.rst

 ------------

 The `plot() <https://www.tradingview.com/pine-script-reference/v5/#fun_plot>`__
+function is the most frequently used function used to display information calculated using Pine scripts.
-function can be used to plot different styles of lines, histograms, areas, columns (like volume columns), fills, circles or crosses.
+It is versatile and can be used to plot different styles of lines, histograms, areas, columns (like volume columns), fills, circles or crosses.

 This script showcases a few different uses of `plot() <https://www.tradingview.com/pine-script-reference/v5/#fun_plot>`__ in an overlay script: